-Google said, “incognito” doesn’t means “invisible” and it should have been Common sense for Chrome users.
+Google said, “incognito” doesn’t mean “invisible” and it should have been Common sense for Chrome users.
 A California judge is refusing to quash the class action lawsuit as per Bloomberg reports.
 Also, US District Judge Lucy Koh notes that “Google didn’t notify users that Google engages in the alleged data collection while the users are in private browsing mode”.

 Google said in a statement that “Incognito mode gives users the option to browse the internet without the activity being saved in their browser”.
-Also, Google spokesperson Jose Castaneda told the Verge that We clearly state each time you open a new incognito tab, websites might be able to collect information about your browsing activity during the session.
+Also, Google spokesperson Jose Castaneda told Verge that We clearly state each time you open a new incognito tab, websites might be able to collect information about your browsing activity during the session.